 We will examine twelve issues relating to the feasts and statutes of the Old Testament period.

 1. The claim is made that the feasts were part of the heavenly sanctuary before Lucifer fell, and that they were part of the creation of this earth before sin.
 This claim is based on the Hebrew word mo'ed.
 This word can have a number of meanings, such as "appointment, festival, assembly, congregation, appointed time."
 It is completely improper to assume that wherever mo'ed is used, it refers to the feasts.
 The meaning varies according to the context and the subject discussed.
+In Lam.
+1:15 the word refers to an assembly of Israel's adversaries.
+In Num.
+14:10 the word refers to the congregation of Israel who tried to stone Caleb and Joshua.

 The claim is made that since the plan of redemption was laid at the foundation of the world, and the feasts are an unfolding of the plan of redemption, therefore the feasts were established at creation.
 This is an interesting logical deduction, but there is one problem.
 There is no inspired evidence that the feasts existed before Sinai.
 The word mo'ed cannot be used to prove their existence.
 The Passover began with the tenth plague in Egypt and its purpose was to commemorate their deliverance from slavery.
 The Day of Atonement began with the yearly cycle connected with the tabernacle and the high priest.
 The Feast of Tabernacles pointed to their rest in Canaan after their enemies were destroyed.
 All the feasts were connected with the Hebrew chosen people after Sinai, and there is no evidence of their existence before Moses.